Based in the North of England, Dead Ink is a publisher unsatisfied with the mainstream.

 Where We Are and Who We Are

-Today, Dead Ink has grown to become a close-knit team with Jordan Taylor-Jones running publicity and Laura Jones joining us as Interim Publisher.
-Most of our recent covers are designed by the talented Luke Bird and out branding was done by Liverpool based creative agency Thoughtfully.
+Dead Ink grew to become a close-knit team with Jordan Taylor-Jones running publicity and Laura Jones joining as Interim Publisher until late 2022 when Laura left and Harriet Hirshman joined to expand our remit from publishing and into bookselling also.
+Most of our recent covers are designed by the talented Luke Bird and our branding was done by Liverpool based creative agency Thoughtfully.

 We work with a number of skilled professionals on a freelance basis to bring many of our projects to life and, though we can’t name them all here, they are integral to making Dead Ink work.
 Freelance contributors, we salute you!